alexaandru/go-sitter-forest/README.md

 have access to other parsers' own queries, only the forest has that.
 See `forest.GetQuery()` on how to replicate that on your end if using the individual packages.

+### File Type Detection

+As of `v1.5.106` the root package also includes an (still experimental/WIP) file type
+detector: `forest.DetectLanguage(<abs path|rel path|filename>)`.
+For best results, the
+absolute path to the file should be provided as that enables all the available detectors (glob, full path, filename, by extension - in that order).
+The language name is obviously the same as parser and query name.

 ## Parser Code Changes

 For transparency, any and all changes made to the parsers' (and, to be clear, I